cam-owen/save_citations/README.md

 ---

+# MY INSPIRATION:

-My inspiration: As a someone who reads a lot of academic works, I always end up with one big problem.
+As a someone who reads a lot of academic works, I always end up with one big problem.
 I would read a journal article, find it helpful to my project, and go to its reference list to see what other works I can check out.

 But I have no way of storing the citations for works that I think might be relevant.